dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 0.89 seconds for IonQ Forte-1.
 Since it is unclear how much overhead was removed, the time per sample for D-Wave's Advantage2 system is taken to be the annealing time plus the readout time.
-For max cut on the 4-regular graph with 36 nodes and 20 :math:`\mu s` annealing time, the time per sample is 23.7 nanoseconds for the Advantage2 QPU.
+For max cut on the 4-regular graph with 36 nodes and 20 :math:`\mu s` annealing time, the time per sample is 118 :math:`\mu s` for the Advantage2 QPU.

 The approximation ratio (AR) of a solution is the energy of that solution divided by the energy of the optimal solution.
 Let :math:`p_s` be the proportion of samples whose